-The calculator below is yet another example of fitness function which can be applied to text.
+The calculator below is another example of fitness function which can be applied to the text.
 I've already created this: Text fitness and this: Text fitness (version 2) calculators, but actually failed to achieve my goals.
-And my goal was to create fitness function, which is good enough to be used for automatic substitution cipher breaking.
-I've tried those with different implementations, namely with the hill climbing algorithm and with the genetic algorithm, but achieved only moderate results - pretty good on long texts, but almost useless on short texts.
+And my goal was to create a fitness function, which is good enough to be used for automatic substitution cipher breaking.
+I've tried those with different implementations, namely with the hill-climbing algorithm and with the genetic algorithm, but achieved only moderate results - pretty good on long texts but almost useless on short texts.

-Finally I've asked the author of one of the best online substitution cipher breakers, Jens Guballa (here is the link), about fitness function he used.
-And he respond, saying that it is still sum of log probabilities of quadgrams, normalized.
+Finally, I've asked the author of one of the best online substitution cipher breakers, Jens Guballa (here is the link), about the fitness function he used.
+And he responds, saying that it is still the sum of log probabilities of quadgrams, normalized.
 "Normalized" was the key.
-First version of my function indeed used the sum of log probabilities, but technically, the lesser value of it does not guarantee that the text is closer to English.
-It does guarantee that text consists from most often used quadgrams, but this is not the same thing.
+First version of my function indeed used the sum of log probabilities, but technically, the lesser value does not guarantee that the text is closer to English.
+It does guarantee that text consists of the most often used quadgrams, but this is not the same thing.

 So I decided to normalize my fitness function.
-To do this, I calculate normal value of the fitness function (i.e. value of "normal" English text) by summing log probabilites of top N most often used quadgrams, divided by N.
+To do this, I calculate the normal value of the fitness function (i.e., the value of "normal" English text) by summing log probabilities of top N most often used quadgrams, divided by N.

 Then my fitness function looks like this

 where f is the log probabilities sum of all K quadgrams in given text.